sodapopcan/haskell/README.md

 ### Feb 6, 2018

-fter re-watching a Chris Allan video I'd watched a couple of years ago and reading some of his stuff, I found out that he doesn't recommend LYAH for reasons that seem legit.
+fter re-watching a Chris Allen video I'd watched a couple of years ago and reading some of his stuff, I found out that he doesn't recommend LYAH for reasons that seem legit.
 I started to read through the cis194 class.
 I also learned I shouldn't use haskell platform and instead use stack.
 I think